The Ashes: Match venues

+Australia

-In Australia, the grounds currently used are The Gabba in Brisbane (first staged an England–Australia Test in the 1932–33 season), Adelaide Oval (1884–85), the Melbourne Cricket Ground (MCG) (1876–77), and the Sydney Cricket Ground (SCG) (1881–82).
+In Australia, the grounds currently used are the Gabba in Brisbane (first staged an England–Australia Test in the 1932–33 season), Adelaide Oval (1884–85), the Melbourne Cricket Ground (MCG) (1876–77), and the Sydney Cricket Ground (SCG) (1881–82).
 A single Test was held at the Brisbane Exhibition Ground in 1928–29.
 Traditionally, Melbourne hosts the Boxing Day Test and Sydney hosts the New Year's Day Test.
+Cricket Australia has announced that the 2025-26 Ashes match at the Gabba will be the last to be played there, due to setting up for the 2032 Olympics.

-Additionally the WACA in Perth (1970–71) hosted its final Ashes Test in 2017–18 and was due to be replaced by Perth Stadium for the 2021–22 series.
+Additionally, the WACA in Perth (1970–71) hosted its final Ashes Test in 2017–18 and was due to be replaced by Perth Stadium for the 2021–22 series.
 However, Western Australian border restrictions and quarantine requirements during the COVID-19 pandemic led to a change in venue for the final Ashes Test to Bellerive Oval in Hobart.
 This was the first Ashes Test match to be held in Tasmania.

-Cricket Australia proposed that the 2010–11 series consist of six Tests, with the additional game to be played at Bellerive Oval in Hobart.
+Cricket Australia proposed that the 2010–11 series should consist of six Tests, with the additional game to be played at Bellerive Oval in Hobart.
 The England and Wales Cricket Board declined and the series was played over five Tests.

+England

 In England and Wales, the grounds currently used are: Old Trafford in Manchester (1884), The Oval in Kennington, South London (1884); Lord's in St John's Wood, North London (1884); Headingley in Leeds (1899) and Edgbaston in Birmingham (1902).
 Additionally Sophia Gardens in Cardiff, Wales (2009); the Riverside Ground in Chester-le-Street, County Durham (2013) and Trent Bridge at West Bridgford (1899), have been used and one Test was also held at Bramall Lane in Sheffield in 1902.
 Traditionally the final Test of the series is played at the Oval.
-Sophia Gardens and the Riverside were excluded as Test grounds between the years of 2020 and 2024 and therefore will not host an Ashes Test until at least 2027.
-Trent Bridge is also not due to host an Ashes Test until at least 2027.